Wright Valley

+Exploration

 Although portions of the interconnected valley system were discovered in 1903 by the Discovery expedition led by Captain Robert Falcon Scott, the Wright Valley located near the centre of the system was not seen until aerial photographs of the region were made in 1947.

-By the mid 1960s scientists were becoming increasingly intrigued by the paradoxical fact that the valley lay immediately adjacent to the permanent East Antarctic Ice Sheet, yet had remained ice-free for at least thousands of years.
+By the mid-1960s scientists were becoming increasingly intrigued by the paradoxical fact that the valley lay immediately adjacent to the permanent East Antarctic Ice Sheet, yet had remained ice-free for at least thousands of years.
 Although Lake Vanda is covered by roughly 3 m of ice year-round, lake temperatures of 25 C had been reliably measured at a depth of 65 m.

 Increasing summer field activity and a clear need to establish a winter record led New Zealand's Antarctic Division and the National Science Foundation of the United States to plan a more permanent base in the valley.
 In 1968 New Zealand established Vanda Station near the eastern end of Lake Vanda.

+Location

+The Wright Valley is one of the McMurdo Dry Valleys.

+It runs from Wright Upper Glacier in the west to Wright Lower Glacier to the east.

+It separates the Olympus Range to the north from the Asgard Range to the south.

+Features

+Features of the valley, from west to east, include the Labyrinth, Don Juan Pond, Dais, North Fork, South Fork, Lake Vanda, Lake Canopus, Onyx River and Lake Brownsworth.